cobalt-lang/cobalt-lang/README.md

 3. Make the package: `makepkg -si`

 # Todo
-- Add strings. (goal for v0.11.0)
-- Make VM print the address of the byte that causes an error. (goal for v0.11.0)
+- Constant folding and propagation. (goal for v0.11.0)
-- Add static types for variables (goal for v0.12.0)
 - Add floating point values (goal for v0.12.0)
+- Add static types for variables (goal for v0.13.0)
-- Add functions. (goal for v0.13.0)
+- Add functions. (goal for v0.14.0)
-- Add loops. (goal for v0.14.0)
+- Add loops. (goal for v0.15.0)
 - Try to do as little cloning as possible VM and parser do inefficient cloning.
 - More descriptive and consistent errors (always room for that!)
 - Positional errors (the error says what position in the file it's referring to)